----------------------------------

 The other great catastrophe of our time is the financial collapse.
 Supposedly self-regulating markets could not discern that the securities created by financial engineers were toxic.
 Markets were not competent to adjust prices accordingly.
 The details of the bonds were opaque; they were designed to enrich middlemen; the securities were subject to investor herd-instincts; and their prices were prone to crash once a wave of panic-selling hit.
 Only government could provide regulations against fraudulent or deceptive financial products, as it did to good effect until the regulatory process became corrupted beginning in the 1970s.
 Deregulation arguably created small efficiencies by steering capital to suitable uses — but any such gains were obliterated many times over by the more than $10 trillion of GDP lost in the 2008 crash.
 (Once again we must point out that these ups and downs of the economy have occurred in an environment of heavy-handed legislation and regulation.
 The fact the some regulations were mildly relaxed 3-4 decades ago does not place the blame on the free market.

 Post-Depression economic downturns happened in 1937, 1945, 1949, 1953, 1958, 1960, and 1969, despite all these "regulations against fraudulent or deceptive financial products" the author lionizes.
-In other words, government control has not solved the problem, and corrupted regulatory processes in the 1970s did not make the problem worse.
+In other words, government control has not solved the problem, and supposed corrupted regulatory processes in the 1970s did not make the problem worse.

 We also must note that the 2008 crash was precipitated by government botched intervention into the housing market, its failure to prosecute and punish lawbreakers, and its favoritism to banksters and other corporate cronies that continues to this day.
 None of this can be laid at the feet of the free market.)

 A third grotesque case of market failure is the income distribution.
 In the period between about 1935 and 1980, America became steadily more equal.
 This just happened to be the period of our most sustained economic growth.
 In that era, more than two-thirds of all the income gains were captured by the bottom 90 percent, and the bottom half actually gained income at a slightly higher rate than the top half.
 By contrast, in the period between 1997 and 2012, the top 10 percent captured more than 100 percent of all the income gains.
 The bottom 90 percent lost an average of nearly $3,000 per household.
 The reason for this drastic disjuncture is that in the earlier period, public policy anchored in a solid popular politics kept the market in check.
 Strong labor institutions made sure working families captured their share of productivity gains.
 Regulations limited monopolies.
 Government played a far more direct role in the economy via public investment, which in turn stimulated innovation.
 The financial part of the economy was well controlled.
 All of this meant more income for the middle and the bottom and less rapacity at the top.
 (We have reason to doubt the author's characterizations, and especially the reasons he cites for them.
-There are thousands, if not millions of large and small factors at work in an economy the size of ours, and to single out one or two factors and draw causation is intellectually lazy.)
+There are thousands, if not millions of large and small factors at work in an economy the size of ours, and to single out one or two factors and draw causation is intellectually lazy.

 Clearly, a more equal economy performed better than a more unequal one.
 Families with decent incomes could recycle that purchasing power back into the economy.
 Well-regulated financial institutions could do their job of supplying investment capital to the real economy rather than enriching their own executives with speculative schemes — ones that left the rest of the society to take the loss when the wise guys were long gone.
 In the case of labor, there was not a single, “accurate,” market-determined wage for each job, but a wide range of possible wages and social bargains that would attract competent workers and steadily increase the economy’s productivity.